Transfer Evaluation and Policies

 Remedial courses and vocational/technical courses are not eligible for transfer.

-Individuals with an Associate of Arts, Associate of Science, or a Bachelor’s degree (regardless of date of completion) from an accredited institution will have their Liberal Arts Core requirements waived.
+Individuals with an Associate or Arts, Associate of Science, or a Bachelor’s degree (regardless of date of completion) from an accredited institution will have their Liberal Arts Curriculum requirements waived.

 Certain UNC majors require specific and/or additional LAC credit.
 These requirements are not waived by the AA, AS, or Bachelor’s degree.